excalios/effective-react-with-nx-acme-bookstore/NOTES.md

 Note to self: Always check for linter error before commit.
 Because app is running even though there are some linter error.
 To avoid dependency error or other

+## Error Collection Task

+There might be an error on running task from a collection whether it is running a task or using a generator ex:
+- Cannot find module 'nx/src/config/configuration'
+- TypeError: Cannot read properties of undefined (reading 'endsWith')\n

+If this happens check your collection/libraries/plugins version.
+If there's a different version it is the cause of the error.
+Install the same version or migrate it.
+Check versions: `nx report`
+Migrate: `nx migrate`